Blueberry Cottage Cheese Muffins (Naturally Sweetened)

 Ingredients

-- 2 cups all-purpose flour or white whole wheat flour
+- 2 cups all-purpose flour (240 grams) or white whole wheat flour

 - 1½ teaspoons baking powder